Navigating Rifts in Human-LLM Grounding: Study and Benchmark: Introduction

 \section{Introduction}

-Language models used for conversational interaction are trained primarily to \emph{follow instructions}~\cite{ouyang2022training}.
+Language models used for conversational interaction are trained primarily to follow instructions~\cite{ouyang2022training}.
 But effective dialogue requires more than just instruction-following.
 Participants in conversation work together in a collaborative process, resolving ambiguities as they exchange ideas and achieve shared objectives.
-They cultivate \textbf{common ground}\footnote{We use \emph{grounding} to refer to Clark's formulation of the language, gestures, and signaling that participants in a conversation employ to establish and maintain an effective dialog with shared understanding among actors~\cite{clark1996using}---in distinction to ``grounding'' in \emph{multimodal grounding}.} through \textbf{grounding processes}: communicative behaviors aimed at establishing and confirming mutual comprehension~\cite{clark1996using}.
+They cultivate \emph{common ground}\footnote{We use \emph{grounding} to refer to Clark's formulation of the language, gestures, and signaling that participants in a conversation employ to establish and maintain an effective dialogue with shared understanding among actors~\cite{clark1996using}.} through \emph{grounding processes}: communicative behaviors aimed at establishing and confirming mutual comprehension~\cite{clark1996using}.
 Grounding mechanisms guide how individuals anticipate and react to a conversation partner's contributions~\citep{clark1989contributing}.
 Speakers implement grounding through dialogue acts.
 They work to confirm or \textit{clarify} assumptions, and ask \textit{follow-up questions}.
 When grounding breaks down, participants employ \textit{repair} strategies to resolve potential miscommunications.

 In contrast, LLMs employed in conversational systems generate task-centric content with minimal grounding actions \cite{shaikh2024grounding}.
 Failing to ground with users can be costly, with outcomes ranging from the common situation of frustrated users to that of serious consequences in high-stakes situations (Figure~\ref{fig:teaser_fig}).
-The process by which humans build common ground offers a powerful metaphor for understanding human-computer interaction~\cite{brennan2014grounding}.
+The process by which humans build common ground offers a useful lens through which tounderstand human-computer interaction~\cite{brennan2014grounding}.
 Ideal human-LLM grounding should allow for both human and machine initiatives, aimed at detecting misunderstandings and achieving mutual understanding~\cite{horvitz1999principles}.